Skip to main content

 • src/index.ts:37-82 (registration)

-Registration of the 'query-resources' tool on the MCP server, including name, description, input schema, and inline handler.
+The server.tool() call that registers the 'query-resources' tool with MCP server, including name, description, input schema, and handler function.

 server.tool( "query-resources", "Retrieves resources and their details from Azure Resource Graph.
 Use this tool to search, filter, and analyze Azure resources across subscriptions.
 It supports Kusto Query Language (KQL) for complex queries to find resources by type, location, tags, or properties.
 Useful for infrastructure auditing, resource inventory, compliance checking, and understanding your Azure environment's current state.", { subscriptionId: z .string() .describe("Azure subscription ID") .default(process.env.SUBSCRIPTION_ID || ""), query: z .string() .optional() .describe("Resource Graph query, defaults to listing all resources"), }, async ({ subscriptionId, query }) => { try { const defaultQuery = "Resources | project id, name, type, location"; const queryToUse = query || defaultQuery; const resources = await rgClient.resources({ subscriptions: [subscriptionId], query: queryToUse, }); return { content: [ { type: "text", text: JSON.stringify(resources, null, 2), }, ], }; } catch (err) { return { content: [ { type: "text", text: `Error querying resources: ${ err instanceof Error ? err.message : String(err) }`, }, ], isError: true, }; } } );